NYC's Best Playgrounds: 18 Parks Worthy of a Subway Schlep

 New York Harbor

-We wish this fabulous family playspace wasn't just a seasonal attraction, but given all the fun it offers still lands it among our list of NYC's best.
+We wish this fabulous family play space wasn't just a seasonal attraction, but given all the fun it offers it still lands on our list of NYC's best.
 The addition of Slide Hill in 2016 gave us another reason to love playing here, and 2017 brought a big-kid pleasing zip line and rock wall, too.
 In 2018, it added glamping, a new mini-golf course, and even a summer skating rink, so we can only imagine what 2019 might bring.
-Our other favorite play spots on the isle include the playground and fountains at Liggett Terrace, the popular rotating art-exhibit-turned-mini-golf course on the Parade Grounds and the new adventure playground which offers a way to play not found anywhere else in the city.
-Add to that the myriad of events the island hosts, the presence of the National Parks Service and its educational programming, and the fact that getting there and back requires a kid-pleasing ferry ride and we're sold that it's earned a place in our playground hall of fame.
+Our other favorite play spots on the isle include the playground and fountains at Liggett Terrace, the popular rotating art-exhibit-turned-mini-golf course near Castle Williams and the new adventure playground, which offers a way to play not found anywhere else in the city.
+Add to that the myriad of events the island hosts, the presence of the National Parks Service and its educational programming, and the fact that getting there and back requires a kid-pleasing ferry ride and it has definitely earned a place in our playground hall of fame.

 Heckscher Playground – Central Park

 Central Park's oldest playground has been thrilling city kids and visitors alike since 1927 and no wonder.
 At 1.8 acres, there's something here to please every kid.
 Summer brings thrilling water sprays at the base of the granite pyramid structures of the main play area as well as a river that seemingly flows from the rock above.
 A separate little kid area offers plenty of sand for digging, smaller pyramids and slides, a spider web to climb and a separate, gentler spray shower.
 To the south of the enclosure, there is some old-school playground equipment (think: traditional metal slides, swings and monkey bars) that delight no matter the season.
 The playground's proximity to bathrooms, green space for picnicking, plenty of rocks to climb, and the Central Park Carousel are just icing on the cake.